ypdev19/node-express-mongodb-rest-api/README.md

 - A basic CRUD based on a single entity called "Article"
 - The attributes defined for this "Article" entity are: title (String, required), description (String, optional) and published (Boolean, optional)
 - Project structure is:
-    - model (where the entity/object is located)
+    - entity (where the entity/object is located)
     - service (all the business logic)
     - controller (the actual API routing)